ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Sunny.
-High near 91, with temperatures falling to around 88 in the afternoon.
-West northwest wind around 3 mph.<br></div>
+         <h3>This Afternoon</h3>Sunny, with a high near 91.
+West wind around 2 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of showers and thunderstorms before midnight, then a chance of showers and thunderstorms between midnight
          and 1am.
-Partly cloudy, with a low around 68.
+Mostly clear, with a low around 68.
 West southwest wind around 2 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">